 When to fix problems in a relationship

 While some relationships are not worth staying in, there are many that are worth the work and effort to make them last.

 There are many signs that a relationship could just be hitting a rough patch and are not to be discarded.
 Some of those signs include feeling fulfilled, feeling proud to introduce them to and have them around your friends/family, knowing you can tell them anything without judgement, and feeling that when an issue is brought up it is not disregarded but addressed.

-If you’re having relationship problems, but it is still a healthy relationship, thing about communicating with your partner about your feelings or even bringing in an outside expert to help have these hard conversations.
+If you’re having relationship problems, but it is still a healthy relationship, think about communicating with your partner about your feelings or even bringing in an outside expert like a relationship coach or counselor to help have these hard conversations with your romantic partner.